 Jamaicans can’t any longer pretend we haven’t created an alternative culture.
 We can’t pretend this culture is “normal” or healthy.
 We can’t tolerate this alternative culture currently in ascendancy yet pretend to have zero tolerance for crime.
 It’s time we admit this alternative culture promotes and encourages violence against and contempt for women.
 We can’t defend what’s, on its face, unapologetically misogynistic and immoral, while pretending to crack down on violence against women and children.

 I pray that all Jamaicans who value common decency will find the courage to push back against this new normal and defend Jamaica’s true culture.
 If we lose this battle, however unpopular the battle or its choosing may be, we will have lost Jamaica.
+Visit us at.

 Lisa Hanna is the Member of Parliament for St Ann South Eastern.
 Send comments to the Observer or